venkatraj/js-notes/Part 1/06. Advanced working with functions/6.7 New Function Syntax/The _new_ function syntax.md

 ```

-What is the benefit of new Function syntax?
+What is the benefit of using `new` Function syntax?
 You can receive function as string from server and then execute it
 ```js